 What's your name again?

-Homeschool Kingdom offers park days, field trips, family outings, and some mom's nights throughout the year.
+Homeschool Kingdom offers park days, field trips, and some adult fun nights throughout the year.
 Summer is a great time to meet your new group of friends at one of our activities.
 We would love to have you join us at our next event.
 Please contact us for more details.
-We wear name tags for the first few weeks of class each semester.

 What is the statement of faith?